-Students may audition for Band (Jazz Ensemble/Wind Ensemble), Vocal Ensemble, String Ensemble and Rock Band.
+Students may participate in Jazz Band, Vocal Ensemble and String Ensemble.
 All ensembles follow a regular class schedule and require a commitment to practicing outside of the classroom.
 Individual growth and progress are monitored closely, as the mastery of skills and the application of knowledge are paramount outcomes for our musicians.
-Our students are encouraged to pursue private music instruction, which are offered for all band, vocal, orchestral and keyboard instruments.
+Our students are encouraged to pursue private music instruction, which are offered on campus by professional music adjuncts for all band, vocal, orchestral and keyboard instruments.

-Students in the Music Program perform in the winter and spring recitals and formal winter and spring concerts, which are attended by the entire school.
-In addition, FGS students are eligible to audition for the Connecticut Music Educators Association’s (CMEA) Northern Region Music Festival in January and the CMEA All-State Festival in April, as well as the National Association for Music Education’s All-National Honor Ensembles.
+Students in the Music Program perform in the winter and spring concerts, as well as a spring chamber concert, which are all attended by the entire school.
+External performances, including an overnight music trip to such destinations as Universal Studios, Orlando, are also exciting opportunities for our young musicians beyond the walls of our beautiful campus.
+In addition, FGS students are eligible to audition for the Connecticut Music Educators Association’s (CMEA) Northern Regional Music Festival in January and the CMEA All-State Festival in April, as well as the National Association for Music Education’s All-National Honor Ensembles.

-To further enhance their study of music, students have the option of enrolling in AP Music Theory and term courses in Songwriting, Music Technology, and the History of Rock and Roll.
+To further enhance their study of music, students have the option of enrolling in AP Music Theory as well as an adjunct-run extra-curricular Rock Band.